 I usually propagate against this approach.
 The resulting atmosphere is usually so common and ordinary that the function of music as a brand outing is lost.
 Rather, search for music that really reflects your brand values and underlines what you stand for.
 This way, you fully utilize another channel through which you can communicate with your audience.

 The positive effects of this approach outweigh the negative effects of playing music that is perhaps not your customer’s personal favorite.
-Read all about that in this article.

 It all comes down to your individual goals.
 Do you want to loved by some, or liked by most?